2019 Quetta Gladiators season

-Australian player Shane Watson was team's and season's best batsman with 430 runs from 12 matches.
-He won the Green Cap and Hanif Mohammad award for best batsman of the season, while Sohail Tanvir with 15 wickets from 12 matches was the leading wicket taker for the team and finished in top five bowlers of the season.
+Australian player Shane Watson was the team's and season's best batsman with 430 runs from 12 matches.
+He won the Green Cap and Hanif Mohammad award for best batsman of the season, while Sohail Tanvir with 15 wickets from 12 matches was the leading wicket taker for the team and finished in the top five bowlers of the season.